-So, there’s the possiblity that you weaker foot might never match your stronger foot in terms of comfort and skill on the ball.
+So, there’s the possibility that you weaker foot might never match your stronger foot in terms of comfort and skill on the ball.
 If that’s the case, then make sure you weaker foot is good enough to do all the simple things, like passing and trapping perfectly, but make your stronger foot incredible – as in you can beat players on the dribble and send in crosses with excellent accuracy.

 If you watch a player like the Seattle Sounders Jordan Morris, he’s not comfortable yet with his weaker left foot.
 Morris wants to cross the ball with the outside of his right foot even rather than cross with his left.
 He’s got to get to a point where he’s more comfortable doing the simple things, like crossing or playing the ball with his weaker foot rather than be forced to play with his stronger foot.
 He doesn’t have to get to a perfect quality with weaker foot but at least get to a point where he’s more comfortable.

 Soccer Drills to Help You on Your Way

 An excellent dribbling drill is simply weaving in and out of a set of 5-10 cones in a line.
 This might seem like a simple drill but it’s good for all levels of players, whether you’re just starting out or an advanced soccer player.
 If it’s too easy then adjust the drill or put rules on yourself to make it more difficult.
 Make the cones a bit closer together or dribble only with your weaker foot.
 Challenge yourself.
 Maybe you try to see how fast you can dribble through the set of cones.